 University of Otago Golds Award

 The Golds Awards are the highest accolade that the University of Otago community can bestow on those University of Otago students involved in the cultural sphere.
 They reward excellence and exceptional achievement in the students chosen cultural or artistic field.
-This year marks the 10th year anniversary that OUSA has presented and awarded Golds Awards for cultural excellence and achievement.
+This year marks the 12th year that the OUSA has presented and awarded Golds Awards for cultural excellence and achievement.

 University of Otago Blues Award

-The Blues Awards for sporting excellence are a long standing tradition that have been awarded at the University of Otago for the last 105 years; these are the greatest accolade that can be awarded to those University of Otago students that excel in their chosen field of sport.
+The Blues Awards for sporting excellence are a long standing tradition that have been awarded at the University of Otago for over 100 years; these are the greatest accolade that can be awarded to those University of Otago students that excel in their chosen field of sport.

 OUSA Silver Service Award

 Recognises individuals, both students at the University of Otago and those who are not, who have made significant contributions to OUSA Sports Clubs over a number of years.
-This may involve club administration, coaching, refereeing, umpiring, managing, judging, and other contributions consideredworthy by the OUSA Blues Panel.
+This may involve club administration, coaching, refereeing, umpiring, managing, judging, and other contributors considered worthy by the OUSA Blues Panel.

 OUSA Sport Club of the Year Award and OUSA Society of the Year Award